$\beta$-Ga$_2$O$_3$(001) surface reconstructions from first principles and experiment: Results

 Our HAADF-STEM investigations of homoepitaxially grown (001) layers reveal a clear surface reconstruction that shows excellent agreement with our theoretically predicted (001)-B-vac structure, as shown in Fig.~\ref{fig:001_exp_overlay}.
 The experimental image shows the formation of distinct Ga adatoms at the surface, with characteristic spacings and orientations matching our simulations.

-Interestingly, our RHEED observations shown in Fig.~\ref{fig:RHEED2x1} indicate a 2$\times$1 reconstruction along the [010] azimuthal direction to occur after O-plasma treatment at a substrate temperature of 950°C).
-This pattern, which persists after cooling and plasma termination, suggests the formation of a different surface reconstruction than the one observed in STEM.
+Interestingly, when focusing on a bare substrate, upon an O-plasma treatment performed at a substrate temperature of \SI{950}{\degreeCelsius}, our RHEED observations shown in Fig.~\ref{fig:RHEED2x1} indicate a 2$\times$1 reconstruction along the [010] azimuthal direction.
+This pattern, which persists after cooling and plasma termination, suggests the formation of a different surface reconstruction than the one observed in STEM on the homoepitaxially grown layer with In-mediated MEXCAT.
+The reconstruction persists even when the substrate temperature is decreased and the plasma is switched off.
+The same reconstruction (not shown here) was prepared by heating the same type of substrate that was just solvent-cleaned but not chemically etched and annealed in O-plasma (\SI{1}{sccm} O$_2$ flow, \SI{300}{\watt} RF plasma power, corresponding pressure in growth chamber $\sim \SI{3e-6}{mbar}$) at \SI{950}{\degreeCelsius} for approx. 15 min.
 While this indicates the possibility of additional stable surface configurations under O-rich conditions, particularly at elevated temperatures, the exact nature of this reconstruction requires further investigation.
 Our calculations predict a 2$\times$1 Ga-terminated reconstruction under extremely Ga-rich conditions, but there is no current evidence that this is the same structure as observed in the RHEED images.
 The experimental conditions during O-plasma treatment suggest that a different reconstruction mechanism may be involved.